 A person may be nominated as a candidate in the municipal election if, on Nomination Day, the person is:

-- a Canadian citizen and
+- a Canadian citizen,

 - Not otherwise ineligible or disqualified.

-If you are considering running, here are some important things you should consider before you file nomination papers.
+Some important things you should consider before you file nomination papers.